From College Buddies to Travel Companions

 Day 3 : On a Damage Control Mode in Srinagar

 Wasn't it a chilling reality check?
 After the Pehelgham terrorist attack, we had to pivot our plans.
 On the next day morning, we decided to visit Doodhpatri and other places instead of Pehelgham.
 We navigated through heavy military convoys.
 We also realized that the military personnel stationed along the way seemed to be doubled over night.
 The men in uniform were kind enough to wave their hands as a friendly gesture to comfort the tourists amidst the tension.
-Our vehicle was diverted by the local police in all the routes.
+Our vehicle was diverted by the local police in all routes.
 With no place to go, our driver took us to local temples and a beautiful park in Srinagar.
 The temples in Kashmir are beautifully maintained and tourists visit them.
 There were many tourists present in Kashmir despite the terror attack.
 After a quick visit to a kali temple, we spent the rest of the day in a beautiful garden, which is frequented mostly by the locals.
-We dressed up in Kashmiri outfits as couples and family, took tons of pictures and spent the day by having a blast and soaking in the local vibe.
+We dressed up in Kashmiri outfits as couples and family, took tons of pictures and spent the rest of the day by soaking in the local vibe.
 As a bonus, we got an opportunity to stay in the houseboat for another night.
 This time the house boat owner had arranged for the saffron and kawa tea shopping with another vendor.
 We purchased saffrons to take back as souvenir.

 A new day, a new adventure awaited us.
 We were off to Sonamarg as per our itinerary.
 On the way, we had a pit stop for tea, where we stumbled upon a beautiful store selling Kashmiri handicrafts.
 We picked up some gorgeous stoles, shawls and handbags with intricate Kashmiri handwork on them.
-We noticed that our driver would voluntarily stop by in some stores and restaurants, which we believe pay him a commission for bringing in business to them.
+We noticed that our driver would voluntarily stop by in some stores and restaurants, which we believe pay him a commission for bringing in business.
 As tourists, we were very much aware of this driver-local business nexus through our friends who had visited Kashmir earlier and from various YouTube videos.
 So, we consciously chose the shops and extremely mindful of the prices and quality of the products.
 Being savvy travelers, we saved ourselves from getting duped by greedy sellers.
 While by and large, we found the Kashmiri merchants genuine and helpful, there were still some desperate sellers who wanted to hard sell their products as they were gazing at a bleak future due to the impact of the recent terror attack.

-Back to our trip to Sonamarg!
-We were super thrilled to cross the tunnel which was opened a year back by our Prime Minister, Shri.
-Narendra Modiji.
-I have seen similar tunnels in European countries like Switzerland, Austria and Italy.
-However, this is the first time I was traveling in a tunnel in India.
-I called my parents back home to show them the long and well-lit tunnel.
-Minutes after crossing the tunnel, we reached Sonamarg.
-As my husband had motion sickness, he and his friend chose to stay back while rest of us ventured to Thajiwas Glacier.
 We rented boots and a pony for the three kilometer journey from Sonamarg to Thajiwas Glacier.
 While the pony ride was enjoyable after overcoming the initial fear, the sight of Thajiwas Glacier was extremely ghastly.
 There was a massive crowd of ponies and their owners, which overshadowed the beauty of the glacier.
 The place was filled with the waste of ponies.
 After crossing the pony alighting point, the scenery slightly better.
 It was hard to climb.
 Still, we reached the top and clicked the mandatory selfies and headed back to our starting point.
 Again, the pony ride back to Sonamarg stole my heart!
 It wasn't just fun, but a bit scary too...
 I saw a middle aged woman being toppled by the pony.
 She fell off her pony on rocky terrain.
 That was quite a shock.
 As we reached Sonamarg, it started drizzling.
-As the weather changed, we enjoyed piping hot maggi noodles and headed back to our room in Srinagar, where we spent the next three days.
+We enjoyed piping hot maggi noodles and headed back to our room in Srinagar, where we spent the next three days.

 Day 5: A Sojourn in Srinagar